speleolinux/uisic/README.md

 # UISIC Test Repo

-This is just a test repo for UISIC projects.
-Currently its being used to test a continuous integration (CI) build of a glossary.
+This is a test repo for some UISIC projects.
+Currently its being used to test a continuous integration (CI) build of a cave science glossary.

+Here is the [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) test web page.
+The raw data for this page comes from the directory `mfield_data/epa_mfield_2002_utf8_short.md` in this repository.
+The raw data is stored in Markdown format which is easy to edit and view.
+The Markdown data is transformed to the web page [Cave and Karst Glossary](https://speleolinux.github.io/uisic/) whenever the raw data and the file `VERSION` in this repository is updated.

 [![Publish Glossary](https://github.com/speleolinux/uisic/actions/workflows/ci.yml/badge.svg)](https://github.com/speleolinux/uisic/actions/)
 &nbsp; &nbsp;
+This status image shows if the transformation of the Markdown data to the web page job has suceeded OK.

 <!--
 ![Github Pages](https://github.com/speleolinux/uisic/actions/workflows/ci.yml/badge.svg?branch=gh-pages)
 -->